teamRIM/tutoRIM/README.md

 ### Mailing list

-Join the project mailing list by sending an email to claire.estibal@univ-tlse3.fr with the subject line "Join RIM project mailing list" to be informed of the release of new versions and key stages of the project.
-You can unsubscribe at any time by sending an email with the subject line "Leave RIM project mailing list".
+Join the project mailing list by sending an email to claire.estibal@univ-tlse3.fr with the subject line 'Join RIM project mailing list' to be informed of the release of new versions and key stages of the project.
+You can unsubscribe at any time by sending an email with the subject line 'Leave RIM project mailing list'.

 ### Conditions of use